-The affirmative vote of the holders of a majority of our Common Stock entitled to vote and who do vote (in person or by proxy) at the annual meeting is required for approval of the proposal to approve the Plan.
-Our Board of Directors believes that the Plan is in the best interests of the Company and our shareholders.
-Accordingly, our Board of Directors recommends that you vote FOR approval of the proposal.
+The affirmative vote of the holders of a majority of our Common Stock entitled to vote and who do vote (in person (via the live audio webcast) or by proxy) at the Annual Meeting is required for approval of the proposal to approve the Restated 2016 Plan.
+Our Board of Directors believes that the Restated 2016 Plan is in the best interests of the Company and our shareholders.

+Our Board of Directors unanimously recommends that you vote FOR the amendment to the 2016 Stock and Performance Incentive Plan.